Puglia & Alberobello | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-When you arrive in Alberobello, you might feel as if you’ve stepped into a fairytale, thanks to the many trulli.
-These round, white-washed, dry-stone huts capped with conical limestone roofs were constructed without mortar to be quickly disassembled when word got around that the taxman was on his way.
-Their original purpose was to store agricultural tools and they later became dwellings.
-Today, they are a carefully preserved symbol of Puglia and a UNESCO World Heritage site.
-Many have been beautifully restored for modern living, including the ones clustered within the hotel village that welcomes you today.
+When you arrive in Alberobello, you’ll feel as if you’ve stepped into a fairytale.
+The town’s iconic trulli—round, whitewashed stone huts with conical limestone roofs—were originally built without mortar to allow for quick dismantling to evade taxation.
+Once used to store agricultural tools, these unique structures later became homes.
+Today, trulli are a symbol of Puglia and a UNESCO World Heritage site.
+Many have been beautifully restored for modern living, including those that make up Trulli e Puglia, your tour’s meeting point hotel.

-Meet your VBT Local host at 1:00 p.m. for your Welcome Orientation in the lobby of the Trulli & Puglia, along with any other VBT guests arriving on the same day.
-Please be dressed and ready for cycling.
-Your Local host will be carrying a VBT sign.
+Please meet your VBT Local Host at 10:30 a.m. in the lobby of Trulli e Puglia, along with any other VBT guests arriving that day.
+Be dressed and ready for cycling.
+Your Local Host will be holding a VBT sign.

-Get to know your bicycle and ease into the rhythm of your Puglia self-guided biking tour during today’s ride.
-From the center of Alberobello, you will enter the rolling Itria Valley.
-Take your time on today’s ride, stopping to savor the rustic landscape of ancient olive trees, small vineyards, and vegetable gardens interspersed among farmhouses and trulli.
-Your route brings you to the hilltop village of Locorotondo, rated one of Italy’s “most beautiful villages.”
-As you approach, it appears like a vision in white on a hilltop.
-Walk into its shaded, labyrinthine alleys, filled with Baroque churches and finely sculpted architecture, and find a gelato in its historic center or in a café overlooking the valley, before returning to Alberobello at your leisure.
+Get to know your bicycle and ease into the rhythm of biking in Italy during today’s ride.
+From the center of Alberobello, you’ll enter the rolling Itria Valley.
+Take your time on today’s route, pausing to savor the rustic landscape of ancient olive trees, small vineyards, and vegetable gardens nestled among farmhouses and trulli.
+These buildings are so distinctive that UNESCO has listed them as a World Heritage site.

 Today's Ride Choices